-• Amendment to IAS 1: Classification of Liabilities as Current or Non-Current
+Amendment to IAS 1: Classification of liabilities as current or non-current

-The amendment changes the requirements to classify a liability as current or non-current.
-If an entity has the right at the end of the reporting period, to defer settlement of a liability for at least 12 months after the reporting period, then the liability is classified as non-current.
+The amendment clarifies the requirement to classify a liability as either current or non-current.
+If an entity has the right, at the end of the reporting period, to defer the settlement of a liability for at least 12 months after the reporting period, then the liability is classified as non-current.
 If this right is subject to conditions imposed on the entity, then the right only exists if, at the end of the reporting period, the entity has complied with those conditions.
+In addition, the classification is not affected by the likelihood that the entity will exercise its right to defer settlement.
+Therefore, if the right exists, the liability is classified as non-current even if management intends or expects to settle the liability within 12 months of the reporting period.
+Additional disclosures would be required in such circumstances.
+The effective date of the amendment is for years beginning on or after 1 January 2024.
+It is unlikely that the amendment will have a material impact on the CPD's annual financial statements.